enricocavalli/enricocavalli.github.io/content/writeups/VulnLab/VulnLab writeup.md

 +----+----------------------------------+-----------+
 ```

-The hash did not crack at least for me but at least  we have a valid username that we can use to try bruteforcing login form:
+The hash did not crack - at least for me - but now we have a valid username  we can use and try bruteforcing the login form:

 ![[Screenshot 2024-07-06 alle 16.37.24.png]]

-Finding a valid password is of course left as an exercise to the reader, but like in any Adam challenge, when bruteforce is involved you can just use  wordlists suggested on HackingHub.io.
+Finding a valid password is of course left as an exercise to the reader, but like in any Adam's challenge, when bruteforce is involved you can just use  wordlists suggested on HackingHub.io.

-We now have a  new endpoint `/account/files` that lists our users medical results:
+We now have a  new endpoint `/account/files` that lists our user's medical results:

 ![[Screenshot 2024-07-06 alle 16.41.12.png]]